petersilva/drobo-utils/README.txt

 for Drobo v1's (only models available to me used for QA)

    NOTE: really need at least 1.1.1 to use Linux & ext3.
-         just use the tools to upgrade your firmware ASAP.
+         just use the tools to upgrade firmware ASAP.

    1.01  - very old... bad idea to install this, need to write
            a script to get out, because it isn't in the revision